Intraday Gas Fee Heterogeneity on Ethereum: Evidence from Operational Firms: Data

-\subsection{Data}
+The residual cost floor measures the gap between observed expenditure and the counterfactual under perfect off-peak scheduling:

+$R_i\geq0$ by construction.
+A large ratio $R_i/C^{\text{actual}}_i$ indicates that a firm's cost exposure is largely structural---arising from network congestion that persists even at the cheapest available scheduling hour---rather than from suboptimal timing choices.

+\section{Data}

-Transaction-level records were extracted from Etherscan.io via API for the period January~1 through March~31, 2026.
-Each record contains: transaction hash; block number; Unix timestamp (UTC); originating and destination addresses; smart-contract address (where applicable); transaction fee in ETH and USD; the prevailing USD-to-ETH exchange rate; and an execution-status indicator.
-Block-level total validator reward $R_b$ was downloaded from Etherscan.io separately for each block appearing in the transaction data.
+Transaction records were extracted from Etherscan.io via API for January~1 through March~31, 2026.
+Each record includes: transaction hash; block number; Unix timestamp (UTC); originating and destination addresses; smart-contract address; transaction fee in ETH and USD; the prevailing USD-to-ETH exchange rate; and an execution-status flag.
+Block-level total validator reward $R_b$ was downloaded separately for each block appearing in the transaction data.

-The analysis covers seven firms drawn from seven industries (Table~\ref{tab:sample_firms}).
-Firms were selected on the basis of sustained, identifiable on-chain activity during the sample window; several candidates (Open Campus, I\c{s}iklar Holdings) had no recorded activity in 2026 and were excluded.
-The final sample contains $N = 62{,}142$ confirmed transactions after removing failed transactions (\texttt{isError}~$= 1$) and records missing any required field.

-\paragraph{Block-level congestion proxy.} We measure the block fullness by the relative block reward $R_b$ that the validator receives from assembling the block.
-Because $R^{\max}_b$ adjusts dynamically toward a protocol target of $G^* = 15 \times 10^6$ gas units, we additionally construct a block-reward congestion proxy:

-where the 95th-percentile ceiling $\hat{R}^{(95)}$ prevents extreme MEV-extraction blocks from compressing the scale for ordinary operational blocks.

-\paragraph{Transaction-type classification.} Each record is classified into one of three mutually exclusive types based on the \texttt{input} and \texttt{methodId} fields: \textsc{eth} (plain value transfer, \texttt{input}~$= \texttt{0x}$, fixed base cost of exactly 21,000~gas); \textsc{call} (external contract call, variable gas); or \textsc{deploy} (contract creation, \texttt{to}~$= \emptyset$).
-Records in our sample carry a single \texttt{gasPrice} field, indicating legacy (Type-0) transactions.
-Under this model, the total fee is $F_t = g_t \cdot p_t$ with $p_t$ expressed in Wei.